 - a, b) The project would generate a minimal amount of vehicle trips during construction, such as worker cars and trucks carrying equipment, that would be temporary in nature.
-During construction, temporary full closures of SR-56 would be required for falsework construction.
+During construction, temporary full closures of the SR-56 freeway and bike path would be required for falsework construction.
 In order to reduce potential construction-related traffic conflicts, detours, and delays associated with construction activities, a Traffic Management Plan would be implemented.
 Analysis of the existing conditions with the implementation of the project concluded that there are no significant direct street segment or intersection impacts expected as a result of the proposed bridge.
 The analysis also shows that there are no cumulatively significant street segment or intersection impacts as a result of the proposed overcrossing.
 Construction of the proposed project would improve regional mobility and traffic flow to and from the local street network, and would be consistent with the City of San Diego Circulation Element and Torrey Highlands Subarea Plan.
 There would be no impacts to transportation and traffic as a result of the proposed project. - c) The project would not affect air traffic patterns since the project site does not intrude into air space.
-No impact would occur. - d-f) The project would not impede emergency access, and would in fact make the surrounding communities more accessible for emergency vehicles.
-The project would not conflict with adopted policies supporting alternative transportation.
-The project would not substantially increase traffic hazards due to a design feature.
 No impact would occur.